Community Engagement

 NPS Photo

-Reading cursive writing is becoming a lost art.
-A ranger from NPNH will come to your facility to tell seniors about the Revolutionary War Pension Files project.
+Did you know that reading cursive writing is becoming a lost art?
+A National Park Service (NPS) ranger from the National Parks of New York Harbor will invite senior citizens at your facility to learn more about the Revolutionary War Pension Files project.
 These files are preserved by the National Archives and Records Administration.
-Our hope is to encourage some of them to volunteer as transcribers of Revolutionary War Pension Files.
+Our hope is to encourage some of them to volunteer as transcribers of Revolutionary War Pension Files, work that can be done online.
 These handwritten documents, written in script that can be hard to read at times, contain untold stories from Revolutionary War heroes and their families.
+We would like to share more of these inspiring stories during the United States' 250th anniversary in 2026.

 Interested?
 Please email us.